ryanlyy/kubeman/docs/kube-lcm.md

       if MaxSurge == 0, then deployment update is same with sts and ds.

   "RollingUpdate"   is the **default** value

+  When upgrading, it must make sure:

+  It makes sure that **at least** [replicas - MaxUnaviliable] Pods are available and that **at max** [replicas + MaxSurge] Pods in total are available

+## Rollback
+By default, all of the Deployment's rollout history is kept in the system so that you can rollback anytime you want (you can change that by modifying revision history limit).

 # Daemonset Upgrade & Rollback
 ## Upgrade
   DaemonSet has two update strategy types: